This article originally appeared on Evans Halshaw.

 It is important to consider your personal and financial circumstances before entering an HP agreement as if you miss any of your monthly payments this can affect your credit rating, making it difficult to obtain credit in the future.
 If several payments are missed, the car may even be repossessed.

-So you are in positive equity and you have decided on whether to upgrade your car through either a PCP or HP agreement, now it is time to find your dream car; browse our huge range of new and used cars.
+So you are in positive equity and you have decided on whether to upgrade your car through either a PCP or HP agreement, now it is time to find your dream car.